lucocozz/Argus/docs/en/api/types.md

 # Types Reference

-This page documents the core data types and structures provided by the cargs library.
+This page documents the core data types and structures provided by the argus library.
 Understanding these types is essential for advanced usage and custom extensions.

 !!! abstract "Overview"
-    cargs defines several key data types and structures that form the foundation of the library:
+    argus defines several key data types and structures that form the foundation of the library:

-    - **Core Structures** - Main data structures like `cargs_t` and `cargs_option_t`
+    - **Core Structures** - Main data structures like `argus_t` and `argus_option_t`
     - **Value Types** - Types for storing and accessing different kinds of values
     - **Enumerations** - Type classifiers and flag definitions
     - **Collections** - Array and map data structures and iterators